 Many many thanks to Manuela Anamaria for sharing this awesome travel story with us.
-Machu Picchu (or as Bub likes to call it, “Nacho Picchu”) and hiking the Inca Trail are inexplicably on my bucket list, even though I’m afraid of heights and don’t like camping 🙂 Please join me in being inspired by Manuela and her quest for her daughter to be the world’s most travelled baby — are you ready to visit Machu Picchu with a toddler?!
+Machu Picchu (or as my son liked to call it, “Nacho Picchu”) and hiking the Inca Trail are inexplicably on my bucket list, even though I’m afraid of heights and don’t like camping 🙂 Please join me in being inspired by Manuela and her quest for her daughter to be the world’s most travelled baby.
+Are you ready to visit Machu Picchu with a toddler?!

-We love doing vacations on our own terms and piece everything together ourselves, so a ready-made tour was not an option.
+We love doing vacations on our own terms and piece everything together ourselves.
+A ready-made tour was not an option for us.
 From hours of research, I found out that the best way to visit Machu Picchu with a toddler is to slowly acclimatize to the altitude.
 What most people do not know is that Cusco (where the plane lands) is at a much higher altitude than Machu Picchu.
 Most tour groups start in Cusco, which is why people become ill since they go from sea level to 3400m within hours.
 Acclimatization takes a few days, so the best thing to do, especially when travelling with a child, is to descend to a lower altitude and not remain in Cusco.

 The train ride from Ollantaytambo to Aguas Calientes is two hours long and it was still dark outside.
 We reached the station and left our bags at the hotel.
 From there, we lined up for the bus to reach the mountain and purchase tickets at an adjacent booth.
-The road up is extremely steep and I am amazed that the buses manage to go up and down the curbs.
+The road up is extremely steep.
+I am amazed that the buses manage to go up and down the curbs.
 We chose to go in March, which is the end of the rainy season.
-In February the Inca Trail is closed due to weather (we did not want to attempt the Inca Trail with a child).
+In February the Inca Trail is closed due to weather.
+We did not want to attempt hiking the Inca Trail with a child.

 From where the bus stops to reaching the ancient ruins, it is about a ten minute easy walk.
 Our daughter never liked the stroller so we always use the Ergo child carrier to get around when she is tired, which basically means my husband ends up carrying her most of the time.
 This was the case for Machu Picchu as well; though she did walk parts of it, she saw most of it from her Ergo.